-Log processing has a wide scope, covering real-time computing, data warehouses, and offline computation.
-This topic describes how to process logs in order without data loss or repetition in real-time computing scenarios, even when upstream and downstream business systems are unreliable (for example, have faults) or the business traffic fluctuates.
+Log processing covers real-time computing, data warehousing, and offline computing.
+This topic describes how to process logs in order without data loss or repetition in real-time computing scenarios, even when upstream and downstream business systems are faulty or data traffic fluctuates.

-For ease of understanding, this topic uses one day in a bank as an example to illustrate how to process logs.
-This topic also introduces the LogHub features of Log Service, based on which you can use Spark Streaming and Storm spouts to process logs.
+This topic uses a business day of a bank as an example to illustrate how to process logs.
+The topic also describes how to use LogHub of Log Service together with Spark Streaming and Storm Spouts to process logs.

 What is log data?

 Jay Kreps, a former LinkedIn employee, defined a log as

 an append-only, totally-ordered sequence of records ordered by time in The Log: What every software engineer should know about real-time data's unifying abstraction.